Types of pollination in the plants, What is self and cross pollination?

 Reproduction in plants

-The male flowers contain only male reproductive organs (the androecium) and they are unisexual such as the palms, the maize & the pumpkins, The female flowers contain only female reproductive organs (the gynoecium) and they are unisexual such as the palms, the maize and the pumpkins, The bisexual (hermaphrodite) flowers contain both the male & female reproductive organs such as the tulip, the petunia, and the wallflower.
+The male flowers contain only male reproductive organs (the androecium) and they are unisexual such as the palms, the maize and the pumpkins, The female flowers contain only female reproductive organs (the gynoecium) and they are unisexual such as the palms, the maize and the pumpkins, The bisexual (hermaphrodite) flowers contain both the male and female reproductive organs such as the tulip, the petunia, and the wallflower.

-Sexual reproduction in plants happens via the flowers, it takes place in two successive processes which are the pollination and the fertilization, it is the formation of offspring by the fusion of gametes while asexual reproduction is the formation of offspring without the fusion of gametes.
+Sexual reproduction in plants happens via the flowers, it takes place in two successive processes which are pollination and fertilization, it is the formation of offspring by the fusion of gametes while asexual reproduction is the formation of offspring without the fusion of gametes.

-The pollination is the process of transfer of pollen grains from the flower anthers to the stigmas, the pollen grains are small cells that formed in the anther inside the pollen chamber, When those grains become mature, the anther splits longitudinally and the pollen grains spread in the air like the dust.
+Pollination is the process of transfer of pollen grains from the flower anthers to the stigmas, the pollen grains are small cells that formed in the anther inside the pollen chamber, When those grains become mature, the anther splits longitudinally and the pollen grains spread in the air like the dust.

 Types of pollination